-5. The designated areas in respect of which capital grants under the SDAI can be made will be reviewed annually.
+Tel: 0131-244 2842 NHSgeneraldentalservicesmailbox @gov.scot 4.
+The designated areas in respect of which capital grants under the SDAI can be made will be reviewed annually.

-6. Funding to support the SDAI capital scheme grants will continue to remain centrally with the Scottish Government.
-Since 1 December 2012 there has been a cap on the funding which will be available for new SDAI grants of up to £1 million per financial year.
+5. Funding to support the SDAI capital scheme grants will continue to remain centrally with the Scottish Government.
+Since 1 December 2012, there has been a cap on the funding which will be availablew for new SDAI grants of up to £1 million per financial year.
 NHS Boards require to contact the Scottish Government before any SDAI grant offer is made to confirm that there are sufficient funds available to allow the offer to be made.
-The Board will require to provide information on the value of grant offer to be made and when they anticipate requesting release of the first and second tranche of funding.
-This cap does not apply to any applications that were in the pipeline up to and including 30 November 2012 but does apply to any application in the pipeline under the guidance issued under cover of NHS: PCA(D)(2012)5 or NHS: PCA(D)(2013)5, NHS: PCA(D)(2014)8, NHS: PCA(D)(2015)5, or NHS: PCA(D)(2016)12.
+The board will require to provide information on the value of grant offer to be made and when they anticipate requesting release of the first and second tranche of funding.

-7. When an offer of grant under the SDAI capital scheme is accepted by a contractor(s) a copy of the signed offer letter must be sent by the NHS Board to Amy Jarvie, at the Scottish Government, Population Health Directorate, CDO and Dentistry Division, 1 East Rear, St Andrew's House, Edinburgh, EH1 3DG or by email to NHSgeneraldentalservicesmailbox@gov.scot
+6. When an offer of grant under the SDAI capital scheme is accepted by a contractor(s) a copy of the signed offer letter must be sent by the NHS Board to Amy Jarvie, at the Scottish Government Population Health Directorate, CDO and Dentistry Division, 1 East Rear, St Andrews House, Edinburgh, EH1 3DG or by email to: NHSgeneraldentalservicesmailbox@gov.scot.
 Grant will be released to NHS Boards on submission of a request in writing to Amy Jarvie.

-8. The attached version of the SDAI capital scheme replaces all previous versions issued.
+7. The attached version of the SDAI capital scheme replaces all previous versions issued.